Get holiday-ready

 In my previous company, we used HubSpot as our CRM and handled most of our customer interactions there.
 However, I think we should create a custom dashboard in Airtable.
 It gives more flexibility and is more appropriate for our volume of customers.
 And I would also use Tidio for automated FAQ, customer feedback, and live chat.
 We can integrate it with Airtable and sync our data across all teams.
 For example, a customer request can be instantly sent to Airtable.

 What you should pay attention to as a candidate: It is OK to use different tools or not recognize some of them.
 You can try to turn this into a conversation and ask about solutions currently used by your interviewers.
-Show that you understand that each company develops its own workflow and you are not intimidated by learning how to use new software.
+Show that you understand that each company develops its own workflow and you are not intimidated by learning how to use new CSM software.

 Extra follow-up question: If the company were on a tight budget, how would you reduce the costs while keeping the same quality of customer experience?